This chapter prescribes procedures and notices regarding the Department of the Treasury’s check reclamations.

 If Fiscal Service determines that a financial institution is no longer liable for payment of a reclamation, Fiscal Service enters an abandonment code into TRACS.
 Weekly, TRACS sends the electronic abandonment notices through the FRB to notify financial institutions that they no longer owe a refund.

 If Fiscal Service determines that a check has been improperly negotiated, it transmits the Notice of Direct Debit (U.S. Treasury Check Reclamation) through the FRB FedMail System to the appropriate financial institution.

-Presenting banks have 30 days from the date of the Notice of Direct Debit (U.S. Treasury Check Reclamation) to pay the full amount of the reclamation before their Federal Reserve master account is debited.
+Presenting banks have 30 days from the date of the Notice of Direct Debit (U.S. Treasury Check Reclamation) to pay the full amount of the reclamation before their Federal Reserve master account is automatically debited.
 However, if the financial institution protests within 30 days from the date of the Notice of Direct Debit (U.S. Treasury Check Reclamation), the direct debit will not occur.
-If full payment is not received within 60 days, interest charges and administrative fees will begin to accrue on the 61st day.
-After 90 days, if the presenting bank has not paid the reclamation, penalty charges begin to accrue.
-To avoid accruing additional fees, the presenting bank should submit a copy of the Notice of Direct Debit (U.S. Treasury Check Reclamation) and payment to FRB Philadelphia (authorization).
-See the Contacts page.
+If a presenting bank enters a protest after the direct debit has occurred, and the protest is substantiated, Fiscal Service will refund the presenting bank the amount of the reclamation.

-Daily, after receiving authorization payments from the presenting banks, FRB Philadelphia:
+Daily, after receiving authorization payments from the presenting banks, the FRB:

 At the end of the processing day, 8 p.m.
-Eastern Time, TRACS collects the authorizations, posts accounting within TRACS, and sends the authorization file to FRB Philadelphia to be posted to EASy and through DVS to CIR.
+Eastern Time, TRACS collects the authorizations, posts accounting within TRACS, and sends the authorization file to the FRB to be posted to EASy and through DVS to CIR.
 Fiscal Service can access CIR to view all Debit and Credit Voucher activity associated with collections.